ak24ajb/microsoft-sentinel-hybrid-homelab/README.md

 not a single-box tutorial.
 It is an active, growing project; see the [Roadmap](#roadmap) for what is built versus planned.

+NOTE: I used my student to redeem $100 in Azure credits and build the cloud infrastructure.
+I also enrolled into SC-900 side-by-side which was great learning experience.

 ---

 ## Status